-Executive Summary 1 NSW Government preliminary submission to the Royal Commission 2 Introduction 4 The Department of Veterans Affairs has primary and legislated responsibility for veterans 5 The NSW Government supports veterans through mainstream services such as health, education transport, and housing Veterans are dispersed across NSW but greater populations can be seen in certain areas 6 Veterans are diverse and have different health and wellbeing needs throughout their life 6 Research and consultation 8 Numerous studies have been undertaken to assist in improving the mental health of veterans 9 Research tells us that some veterans are at higher risk of suicide 10 Individual, Situational and Social and/or Cultural factors contribute to risk 10 Transition is a key situational risk for many poor wellbeing outcomes 11 Protective factors help reduce a person's vulnerability to suicidal behaviours and increase an individual's capacity to cope with particularly difficult circumstances 12 Current support for Veterans in NSW 13 The NSW Veterans Strategy responds to concerns articulated by veterans 14 Health and Wellbeing 14 Transition, Education & Employment 15 The Way forward: Veteran centric services 18 The veteran-centric approach to service provision focuses on the experiences of, and outcomes the individual Empowering Ex-Service Organisation's (ESOs) to provide greater mentoring throughout the transition process 19 The National Centre for Veterans' Healthcare (NCVH) 20 De-identified case studies from the NCVH 21 Veterans Wellbeing Centres 23 Conclusion 25
+Executive Summary 1 NSW Government preliminary submission to the Royal Commission 2 Introduction 4 The Department of Veterans Affairs has primary and legislated responsibility for veterans 5 The NSW Government supports veterans through mainstream services such as health, education transport, and housing Veterans are dispersed across NSW but greater populations can be seen in certain areas 6 Veterans are diverse and have different health and wellbeing needs throughout their life 6 Research and consultation 8 Numerous studies have been undertaken to assist in improving the mental health of veterans 9 Research tells us that some veterans are at higher risk of suicide 10 Individual, Situational and Social and/or Cultural factors contribute to risk 10 Transition is a key situational risk for many poor wellbeing outcomes 11 Protective factors help reduce a person's vulnerability to suicidal behaviours and increase an individual's capacity to cope with particularly difficult circumstances 11 Current support for Veterans in NSW 13 The NSW Veterans Strategy responds to concerns articulated by veterans 14 Health and Wellbeing 14 Transition, Education & Employment 15 The Way forward: Veteran centric services 18 The veteran-centric approach to service provision focuses on the experiences of, and outcomes the individual Ex-Service Organisation's (ESOs) are a key provider of diverse wellbeing supports 19 The National Centre for Veterans' Healthcare (NCVH) 20 De-identified case studies from the NCVH 21 Nowra Veterans Wellbeing Centre (NVWC)Error!
+Bookmark not defi ned.
+Conclusion 25